 Manager of Urban Forest Programs

-REQUISITE EDUCATION OR CERTIFICATIONS: Minimum of a bachelor’s degree or equivalent professional experience in natural resource management, forestry, urban forestry, environmental science, landscape architecture, environmental engineering, city planning or another related field.
+REQUISITE EDUCATION OR CERTIFICATIONS: Minimum of a bachelor’s degree or equivalent professional experience in urban forestry, natural resource management, forestry, environmental science, landscape architecture, environmental engineering, city planning or another related field.
+Urban forestry knowledge and experience is preferred.
 Arborist certification is a plus.

-REQUIRED EXPERIENCE: Minimum 2 years of work experience in natural resources conservation.
-The ideal candidate is a self-motivated, interdisciplinary thinker with a passion for and working knowledge of urban sustainability.
-The candidate should have project management and topical research experience, verbal and written communication skills, be detail oriented, proficient in Microsoft Office and have experience or a demonstrated capacity for organizing volunteer events.
+REQUIRED EXPERIENCE: The ideal candidate is a self-motivated, interdisciplinary thinker with a passion for urban resilience and sustainability.
+The candidate should have excellent verbal and written communication skills, be detail oriented for managing event logistics and a national database, be proficient in Microsoft Office and have experience or a demonstrated capacity for organizing volunteer events.

-SPECIFIC DUTIES: Working under the supervision of the Director of Urban Forest Programs, the individual will:
+SPECIFIC DUTIES: Working under the supervision of the Director of Urban Forest Programs, the individual is responsible for the following:

-- Collect and synthesize content for communication products focused on urban forestry research findings, case studies of diverse cities, in-depth topical investigations, federal programs and engaging diverse disciplines impacted by the urban forest.
+- Research and Communications: Assist as needed in the collection and synthesis of content for communication products focused on urban forestry.
+These could include research findings, case studies of diverse cities, in-depth topical investigations, federal programs, and integrating urban forestry into diverse disciplines.

 A combination of education and experience will be considered in determining relative candidate qualifications.